CFGIndia20/team-31/README.md

 # OUR SOLUTION
 Our project stands out with its unique algorithm which ensures all the teachers get a similar workload and also try to allot a slot to teacher based on his/her preference.
 The UI is made simple yet elegant to have a self explanatory experience along with theme customization.
 The database which is made is easily scalable hence would be a great plus point to the project

+# UNIQUE SOLUTION

+Our project stands out with its unique algorithm which ensures all the teachers get a similar workload and also try to allot a slot to teacher based on his/her preference.
+The UI is made simple yet elegant to have a self explanatory experience .
+The database which is made is easily scalable hence would be a great plus point to the project

+# ALGORITHM

+Algorithm is based on round robin with priority to ensure all the teachers are assigned the work equally.
+It also checks for all the corner cases

+# FRONT END
+ HTML,CSS,JAVASCRIPT

+#BACKEND
+ MongoDB,NodeJS,EJS